anuljain23/deep-learning-deeplearning.ai/README.md

  <h2>Gradient Checking<h2>

  <p>This is the third part of the first assignment of the hyper parameters tuning specialization.
 You will be implementing gradient checking to make sure that your backpropagation implementation is correct.
-By completing this assignment you will be learning:
+By completing this assignment you will be learning:</p>

  <ul>
  <li>Implement gradient checking from scratch.